 - Priorities and next steps

-- The Manufacturing Operations Diagnostics (MOD) is suitable for all four configurations: job shops, batch producers, assembly lines, and continuous flow plants.
+- The Lean Factory Audit (LFA) is suitable for all four manufacturing configurations: job shops, batch producers, assembly lines, and continuous flow plants.

 - The model work well for all production modes and planning strategies, such as make-to-stock (MTS), assemble-to-order (ATO), make-to-order (MTO), and engineer-to-order (ETO).

-- The Service Operations Diagnostics (SOD) is suitable for all four configurations: service factories, service shops, professional service, and also mass service.
+- The Lean Office Audit (LOA) is suitable for all four service configurations: service factories, service shops, professional service, and also mass service.